 Gabb J. (2009) 'Researching Family Relationships: A Qualitative Mixed Methods Approach', Methodological Innovations Online, Vol. 4(2): 37-52.

-'Qualitative Research on LGBT-families: Innovation and Possibilities' in A. E. Goldberg and K. R. Allen (Eds.)
-(2012) LGBT-Parent Families: Innovations in Research and Implications for Practice, New York: Springer: 324-342.
+Gabb J. (2012) ‘Qualitative Research on LGBT-Parent Families’ in A. E. Goldberg and K. R. Allen (eds.)
+LGBT-Parent Families: Innovations in Research and Implications for Practice, New York: Springer, pp.324-342.

 A repository of research publications and other research outputs can be viewed at The Open University's Open Research Online.